bkarasu95/mern-stack-starter-kit/readme.md

 This is starter kit that helps the quick start to developing small-medium sized content based web apps.
 I just added some basic dependencies for MERN stack development with Typescript.
 More detailed documentation explained in docs folder about how to system works and file structures.

-**Caution:** This project hasn't finished yet.
+**Caution:** This project isn't fully completed.
 So some features may be buggy.
+You can send pull request and fix the bugs.

 Additional integrations are provided: